Measuring Association Between Labels and Free-Text Rationales: Shortcomings of Free-Text Pipelines

 \subsection{Sufficiency is not Universally Valid}

-Faithful-by-construction pipelines (\sect{sec:models}) rely on the \emph{sufficiency} assumption (the selected rationale must be sufficient to make the prediction without the input).
-This assumption is suitable for information extraction tasks for which a subset of the input tokens is predictive of the label.
-As a matter of fact, humans can serve as the \rtoo model and make predictions with high accuracy on certain IE tasks \cite{jain2020learning}.
+``Faithful-by-construction'' pipelines rely on the \emph{sufficiency} assumption: the selected rationale must be sufficient to make the prediction without the remaining input.
+This assumption is suitable for IE tasks for which a subset of the input tokens is predictive of the label.
+Indeed, humans can serve as \rtoo models on certain IE tasks and make accurate predictions, validating that rationales are sufficient for these tasks \cite{jain-etal-2020-learning}.

 To illustrate why sufficiency might not be justified for reasoning tasks, consider the example in Figure \ref{fig:pipeline}.
 The task of the \rtoo model is to select between the answer choices ``have fun'', ``tasty'', and ``indigestion'' given the rationale ``Usually a hamburger with friends indicates a good time''.
 The rationale is designed to complement the input question, but the \rtoo model does not see the question, changing the fundamental nature of the task it is solving.
 We thus wonder: does task obfuscation hurt pipelines' ability to perform the task?